dhanushperumalla/ServiceNow-Incident-Form/README.md

 # ServiceNow Incident Form

 A modern, responsive web form for creating ServiceNow incidents.
-This project provides a simple HTML/CSS/JS interface for submitting incident details, designed for easy integration with ServiceNow or as a static demo.
+This project was created as a learning exercise to understand how ServiceNow integrations work and to get hands-on experience with web development and API integration with the ServiceNow platform.

 ---